benbrastmckie/ModelChecker/README.md

 ### Python

-- [ ] using python as a meta-language for interfacing with Z3
+Using python as a meta-language for interfacing with Z3.

 - [ ] design conventions for a `semantics file` containing the definitions:
   - [ ] definition of the primitives and sentences of the language
   - [ ] definition of a model of the language
   - [ ] semantic clauses for the operators of the language
   - [ ] optional axioms and rules to constrain the space of models
   - [ ] needs to be relatively easy to read/tweak
 - [ ] design conventions for a `project file` for a specific inquiry
   - [ ] may include a set of sentences to check for satisfiability
   - [ ] may include an entailment between a set of premises and a conclusion
   - [ ] may specify options such as:
     - [ ] halt after first model is found
     - [ ] find all models up to some limit in time or complexity
 - [ ] Z3 translator
   - [ ] devise translation algorithms from the readable conventions into Z3 sentences
   - [ ] use algorithms to create a `job file` from a `semantics file` and `project file`
   - [ ] the `job file` should include the Z3 sentences and the outputs from Z3

 ### Search (Bonus)

+Building tools for finding logics.

 - [ ] design method for searching for valid sentences
   - [ ] design syntactic filters to reduce the number of sentences below a given complexity